Joining together to bridge the gaps in feline health

 The American Association of Feline Practitioners (AAFP) is a professional organization representing feline practitioners who are passionate about the care of cats.
 The AAFP is dedicated to advancing the field of feline medicine and surgery by setting the standards of feline care through the publication of practice guidelines, position statements, and by providing continuing education.

-Winn Feline Foundation (Winn) and the American Association of Feline Practitioners (AAFP) are partnering again in 2017 to provide a two scholarships for a 3rd or 4th year veterinary students enrolled in an accredited veterinary college or school in the United States or Canada.
-The two $2500 awards will be based upon academic achievement, financial need, leadership, and dedication to and excellence in the study of feline medicine, health and welfare.
-One $2,500 scholarship will be available for a veterinary student with a feline practice interest and the second $2,500 scholarship for a veterinary student with a clinical scientific research interest.
+Winn Feline Foundation (Winn) and the American Association of Feline Practitioners (AAFP) is partnering again in 2020 to provide a two scholarships for a 3rd or 4th year veterinary students enrolled in an accredited veterinary college or school in the United States or Canada.
+The two $2500 awards are based upon academic achievement, financial need, leadership, and dedication to and excellence in the study of feline medicine, health and welfare.
+One $2,500 scholarship was available for a veterinary student with a feline practice interest and the second $2,500 scholarship for a veterinary student with a clinical scientific research interest.

-All applications will be reviewed, selected and approved by AAFP and Winn.
-In addition to the short application, interested students will also be required to answer two essay questions asking for the applicant, first, to explain his/her specific interest and background in feline health and welfare and, second, to describe her/his plans for future participation in feline medicine.
-Applications will be due by March 17, 2017 and the applicants selected by April 15, 2017.
+All applications will be reviewed, selected, and approved by the AAFP and Winn.
+In addition to a short application form, interested students will also be required to answer two essay questions asking for the applicant to explain his/her specific interest and background in feline health and welfare, and to describe plans for future participation in feline medicine.

 The first recipient of this joint scholarship was announced on May 25, 2016.
 A list of scholarship recipients can be viewed on our Awards page.

 American Veterinary Medical Foundation (AVMF)